 Modest scale of operations - The company has a moderate scale of operations vis-à-vis some other large CGD companies as the network penetration has been lower in the cities.
 GGL reported an OI of Rs.
-864.8 crore in FY2023 against Rs.
-469 crore in FY2022.
-Its CNG network comprised 81 CNG stations and 1,82,518 domestic PNG connections as on September 30, 2023, indicating a healthy expansion in network.
-The benefits from the recent network expansion are likely to accrue over the medium term, which may help GGL to expand its volume and revenue base.
+811.8 crore in FY2024 against Rs.
+804.1 crore in FY2023.
+Its CNG network comprised 91 CNG stations and 2,12,520 domestic PNG connections as on September 30, 2024, indicating a healthy expansion in network.
+The benefits from the recent network expansion are likely to accrue over the medium term, which may help GGL expand its volume and revenue base.
 Going forward, the company's sales volume may also grow, following the significant network expansion plans in the existing and new GAs.

-Moderation in credit metrics amid heavy capex and weakening profitability - In order to expand its network in the new GAs, the company will have to incur a sizeable capex of ~Rs.
-200 crore in the next fiscal.
-The company's cash accruals are insufficient to meet the capex requirements.
-The company has requested its promoters to infuse around Rs.
-456-crore equity over the next two years, which will part fund the capex and keep the credit profile comfortable.
+Moderation in credit metrics amid capex and weakening profitability - In order to expand its network in the new GAs, the company will have to incur a capex of ~Rs.
+100 crore in this fiscal.
+Its cash accruals are insufficient to meet these capex requirements.
+GGL has requested its promoters to infuse around Rs.
+200-crore equity over the next two years, which will part fund the capex and keep the credit profile comfortable.
+The promoters have already infused Rs.
+56 crore as equity during FY2024.

 Highly regulated nature of the CGD sector - The CGD entities are regulated by the PNGRB.
 For Lucknow and Agra, the regulator has defined the targets for PNG (d) connections, compression capacity and steel/PE pipeline network to be laid during the first five years of operation.
 If the company fails to meet these targets, its performance guarantees can be encashed by the PNGRB.
-There are regulations relating to the setting up of network tariff and compression charges, which result in weak pricing power www.icra .in Page | 2 of the CGD entities.
+There are regulations for setting up network tariff and compression charges, which result in weak pricing power of the CGD entities.
 The highly regulated nature of the sector exposes GGL to regulatory risks and any unfavourable change in these regulations may negatively impact its credit profile.